NH seal

 NH Title IV-A Student Support and Academic Enrichment Grant Program

+A Needs Assessment is required for LEAs to be eligible to receive Title IV-A funding.
 This section of the toolkit will guide you through the process of determining your district needs.
 All Title IV-A funded activities must be connected to a demonstrated need, whether it be through a comprehensive needs assessment, or through other means of demonstrating need.
 The district allotment determines whether or not your district will need to complete a comprehensive needs assessment.
 All activities should be developed to produce an outcome that meets a documented need.

 Title IV-A Allocation is $30,000 or More